Lung cancer symptoms

 The main symptoms of lung cancer are:

-- coughing or spitting up blood
+- coughing or spitting up blood.

-Some of these symptoms may be caused by other conditions or from the side effects of smoking.
-However, if you have symptoms, see your doctor without delay.
+Having any one of these symptoms does not necessarily mean that you have lung cancer; they may be caused by other conditions or from the side effects of smoking.
+Sometimes, there are no symptoms and the cancer is found during routine tests for other conditions.
+If you have symptoms, see your doctor without delay.